Kansas vs. Kentucky: Odds, spread, over/under - November 14

 - Odds to win the national championship: +1000

-- In terms of its odds to win the national championship (+1000), Kansas is best in college basketball.
-It is the same according to the computer rankings.
+- Oddsmakers rate Kansas equally compared to the computer rankings, best in college basketball.

-- Kansas' chances of winning the national championship, based on its odds, are 9.1%.
+- Kansas has a 9.1% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!